Troy Percival

 Troy Eugene Percival (born August 9, 1969) is an American professional baseball coach and former pitcher.
-He is currently the manager of the Idaho Falls Chukars of the Pioneer League.
+He is currently the manager of the Long Beach Coast of the Pioneer League.
 During a 14-year baseball career spanning from 1995 to 2009, he pitched for four Major League Baseball (MLB) teams, primarily with the California/Anaheim Angels.
 He was an integral part of that franchise's 2002 World Series championship team, and gained fame as a closer.

 Amateur career

 Percival started playing baseball at Moreno Valley Youth Federation (MVYF).
 Percival played on the Moreno Valley High School baseball team, before attending the University of California, Riverside, where he played college baseball for the Highlanders from 1987-1990.